jorgepardor/jorgepardor/readme.md

 <h2> Hey there!
 I'm Jorge.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-- 🌱 &nbsp; Currently enrrolled in a Full-Stack Development course in 4Geeks Academy. <br>
+- 🌱 &nbsp; Just ended a Full-Stack Development Program in 4Geeks Academy. <br>
-- 🎓 &nbsp; Finished Graphic Design degree back in 2012 (and some accountancy even earlier 🤢). <br>
+- 🎓 &nbsp; Graduated in Graphic Design degree back in 2012 (and some accountancy even earlier 🤢). <br>
-- ☀️ &nbsp; Starting a new career path in web development. <br>
 - 👾 &nbsp; Worked 4 years as a Lead UI/UX designer in videogame startup called Gato Studio.<br>
 - ✈️ &nbsp; I like airplanes & 16-bit videogames.<br>